 For instance, an organization may enforce a Drug-Free Workplace policy.
 It must be written and inform the employees of his rights and responsibilities.
 A comprehensive anti-drug program must contain the following:

 - Purpose and objectives of the program;

 - Who is covered by the policy;

-- Under what circumstances will drug or alcohol testing be conducted;
+- Under what circumstances post-accident drug testing will be conducted;

 - Employee rights to confidentiality;

-- Employee remedies when contesting a drug test result;
+- Employee remedies when contesting results from random drug testing;

 - Educational opportunities for employees regarding substance abuse;